Best Christmas TV shows for 2025: Your guide to the unmissable highlights across all platforms

 The guest cast includes Blackadder and Bottom star Adrian Edmondson.

-Then Taskmaster: New Year’s Treat 2026 will see five stars battle it out in two festive episodes.
+Then Taskmaster: New Year’s Treat 2026 will see five stars battle it out in two festive episodes, the first of which goes out on January 2.
 TV chef Big Zuu, ex-footballer Jill Scott, former Strictly winner Rose Ayling-Ellis, musician Sam Ryder and Countdown’s Susie Dent are taking part.

 ITV has a string of entertainment specials lined up including ones for The 1% Club and Who Wants to Be a Millionaire?.
-However, the biggest and most fun one is surely going to be The Masked Singer Christmas special.
+However, the biggest and most fun one is surely going to be The Masked Singer Christmas special, hosted by Joel Dommett.

-Best Christmas TV 2025: Emily in Paris series 5 (Netflix)
+Best Christmas TV 2025: Emily in Paris series 5 (Netflix, Thursday, December 18)

 OK, so this might be a pick for when you just want to escape Christmas for a bit!
 Emily in Paris has been one of Netflix’s biggest hits and millions have fallen in love with Emily’s adventures.